Luluno01/web-sshd/README.md

 * Local shell (local pseudo terminal)
 * Remote shell (connect to remote legacy SSH server and convert to WebSocket-based SSH protocol)

+## Known Issues

+Currently, I have encountered two major issues on Windows 10:

+* Enabling `conty` for local shell results in infinite blocking when forking PTY at a certain probability (seems to be fixed since `conty` is no longer marked as experimental in latest `node-pty`).
+* `Windows 10 Pro 1909`, which is my Windows version, forked pseudo terminals always crash (exit with code `1` and undefined signal) when resizing the window (to be exact, shrinking the window size).
+This is probably an issue of Windows itself, or caused by some breaking changes of pseudo terminal APIs provided by Windows 10.

+And one general issue:

+* Forking PTY is a blocking operation (`node-pty`), which **WILL** block the processing of other connections/requests or any other operations sharing the same `Node.js` main thread.
+If you have anti-virus software installed, forking of PTY might be further interfered or even interrupted.

 ## Usage

 ### Install